 Diana Montoya-Williams MD

-Diana Montoya-Williams is a faculty member at PolicyLab at Children’s Hospital of Philadelphia (CHOP), an instructor of pediatrics at the University of Pennsylvania’s Perelman School of Medicine and an attending neonatologist in CHOP’s division of Neonatology.
+Diana Montoya-Williams is a faculty member at PolicyLab at Children’s Hospital of Philadelphia (CHOP), an assistant professor in the Department of Pediatrics at the University of Pennsylvania and an attending neonatologist in CHOP’s division of Neonatology.

 Dr. Montoya-Williams has long been interested in the drivers of racial and ethnic disparities in infant health outcomes such as preterm birth, low birth weight and infant mortality.
 Her recent work has explored the impact of paid family leave and prenatal risk screening on such adverse birth outcomes.
 She aims to continue to study drivers of poor birth outcomes among minority women, while also exploring factors that may make some women resilient to them.
 Finally, she has a special interest in immigration policy and how it affects Hispanic women’s perinatal and infant health outcomes.